 We are at your disposal for your questions:

-The Dendritic Cells, which are now fully developed, will as next processed - without additives like e.g. medications - to a cell suspension which is to be subcutaneously injected to the patient into the region of the inguinal lymph nodes.
-In the body of the patient, the Dendritic Cells then migrate into the lymph nodes and activate the various types of executor cells (e.g., the so-called cytotoxic T-lymphocytes) which can kill degenerated cells.
+These Dendritic Cells, which are now fully developed, are then processed (without additives such as medications, etc.) to a cell suspension which is then administered to the patient subcutaneously into the region of the inguinal lymph nodes.
+Once inside the body of the patient, the Dendritic Cells then migrate into the lymph nodes and activate various types of executor cells.
+The immune system is now able to perceive & destroy degenerated & harmful cells/tumors.

-Dendritic Cells can survive for up to 120 days in the body, helping other cells interacting for to produce additional antibodies that can also combat the cancer.
-Once the tumour is visible, it can also be sustainably combated by the immune system.
+Dendritic Cells can survive for up to 120 days in the body, interacting with & helping other cells to produce antibodies that can combat cancer.

 ES- 38004 Santa Cruz de Tenerife

 Our treatments may also be conveniently & successfully combined with other ongoing therapies such as chemotherapy, mistletoe therapy, radiotherapy, etc.

 For more information regarding our treatment options please consult your medical specialist or contact a Immumedic representative (link).